awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

     return customer_record
 ```

-The application code that retrieves the data would be:
+For this example, the application code that gets the data is the following\.

 ```
 customer_record = get_customer(12345)
 ```

-## Write Through<a name="Strategies.WriteThrough"></a>
+## Write\-Through<a name="Strategies.WriteThrough"></a>

-The write through strategy adds data or updates data in the cache whenever data is written to the database\.
+The write\-through strategy adds data or updates data in the cache whenever data is written to the database\.

-### Advantages and Disadvantages of Write Through<a name="Strategies.WriteThrough.Evaluation"></a>
+### Advantages and Disadvantages of Write\-Through<a name="Strategies.WriteThrough.Evaluation"></a>

-**Advantages of Write Through**
+The advantages of write\-through are as follows:
 + Data in the cache is never stale\.

-  Since the data in the cache is updated every time it is written to the database, the data in the cache is always current\.
+  Because the data in the cache is updated every time it's written to the database, the data in the cache is always current\.
-+ Write penalty vs\.
-Read penalty\.
++ Write penalty vs\. read penalty\.

   Every write involves two trips: